Sharp-tailed grouse: Management

 The Robel pole is a non-destructive method for inventorying vegetative biomass.
-This method was used to create a habitat suitability index based on vegetation visual obstruction (VO), ranging from 0-30.5 cm with a suitability index rating of 0-1.0.
+This method was used to create a habitat suitability index based on vegetation visual obstruction (VO), ranging from 0–30.5 cm with a suitability index rating of 0–1.0.
 Studies of nesting habitat by Prose et al. (2002) in the Nebraska Sandhills found that nesting sharp-tailed grouse selected nest sites with visual obstruction readings (VOR) of more than 4 cm.
 Similarly, Clawson and Rottella (1998) observed that 58% of nests (432 of 741) in Southwestern Montana were located in sites with an average VOR of 24 cm.
-The other nests in this study were located in sites with VOR’s of 11–18 cm.
+The other nests in this study were located in sites with VOR's of 11–18 cm.
 Reece et al. (2001) observed that sites with a VO of less than 5 cm near possible nesting locations indicated a decline in quality nesting habitat as average VO declined.
 The use of the Robel pole to assess habitat for sharp-tailed grouse has given managers a target height of vegetation structure to have at the end of the grazing season.
 This allows managers to set the appropriate stocking rate to best attain a desired vegetation height.
 As a rule of thumb, the average VOR reading for suitable grouse nesting habitat is 3.5in (8.89 cm).
 Lekking habitat can be managed by burning, mowing, clear cutting, and grazing across the entire range of the sharp-tailed grouse subspecies.
 Ammann (1957) found that leks that contained woody vegetation did not exceed 30% of the total lek area.
 Similarly, Moyles (1989) found a negative correlation with increased in aspen trees (Populus tremuloides) on lekking sites and the number of displaying males present.
-Trees may provide perches for avian predators but further work needs to be done on the effects of tree encroachment.
+Trees may provide perches for avian predators but further work needs to be done on the effects of woody plant encroachment.